Mining Intelligence and News

 Summary:

 Future operations at the Mon Valley properties will extract the Upper Freeport coal seam, which covers large areas of Pennsylvania, Ohio, Maryland, and West Virginia.
-The Upper Freeport seam is situated at the top of the Allegheny Group of the middle Pennsylvanian period (307-315 million years ago).
+The Upper Freeport seam is situated at the top of the Allegheny Group of the Middle Pennsylvanian period (307–315 million years ago).
 The top of the Upper Freeport seam is commonly used as the marker between the top of the Allegheny Formation and the overlying Upper Pennsylvanian Conemaugh Group.
-The Allegheny Formation is made up of laminated cyclothemic sequences of coal, shale, limestone, and clay.
-The Upper Freeport seam lies generally around 183 meters below the Pittsburgh seam.
-Deposits associated with the Upper Freeport are often irregular and dislocated deposits (formed in domed peat swamps commonly referred to as "peat islands").
+The Allegheny Formation consists of laminated cyclothemic sequences of coal, shale, limestone, and clay.
+The Upper Freeport seam generally lies around 183 meters below the Pittsburgh seam.

 Reserves